AriFordsham/GHCWiki/getting-started.md

 This page tells you how to get started with hacking on GHC.

+## Contributing to the Wiki

+- [register](/trac/ghc/trac/ghc/register) an account, so that you can edit pages

 ## Getting GHC to build on your machine

 - [Grab the latest sources](building/getting-the-sources)